bob-fornal/reggie-docs/README.md

 ## To Do

+1. [REQUESTED] Create a way to use this in a build process.
-1. Continue to improve the logic.
+2. Continue to improve the logic.
-2. Add in error handling.
+3. Add in error handling.